tmorehouse/portal-vue/docs/portal.md

 | -------- | -------- | --------------- |
 | `String` | no       | a random String |

-This optional prop can usually be left out, because `Portal` can generate a random string to provide a identifier for the source of the content being sent to the `PortalTarget`.
+This optional prop can usually be left out, because `Portal` can generate a random string to provide an identifier for the source of the content being sent to the `PortalTarget`.

 But it might be a good idea to name your `Portal` components so you can debug them easier if need would be.